LarsBesselmann/JAX-RPC_Demo/README.md

 		<kbd>![](./images/media/AMADevTools_JAXRCP_service_ModernizeToLiberty_02.png)</kbd>

 	3. Select the migration plan that you exported from AMA and click on **Open**.
-If you followed the instructions, you can find the plan at:
+If you followed the instructions, you can find the migration plan at:

 			/home/techzone/Downloads/DemoRPC-1_0_0_war.ear_migrationPlan.zip